 Need a Mortgage?

 Now that you know the credit score impact on mortgage applications, you may be ready to apply for a mortgage in Washington, Colorado, Oregon, or Idaho.
 If so, we’d love to help!
-Sammamish Mortgage has been helping homebuyers in the Pacific Northwest obtain the mortgage they need to make a home purchase, and we can do the same for you.
+Sammamish Mortgage has been helping homebuyers in the Pacific Northwest obtain the mortgage they need to make a home purchase since 1992, and we can do the same for you.
+We can offer a number of different mortgage programs.
 Contact us today to get the mortgage process started!